freecardgamesio/cardgames-app/README.md

-Build Desura on Mac  (TODO: Actually Make this Work!)
+Build Card Games on Mac  (TODO: Actually Make this Work!)
 ===================

-Note: Mac is currently not a supported platform for the Desura App, but is also under Heavy development.
+Note: Mac is currently not a supported platform for the Card Games App, but is also under Heavy development.
 As soon as we have a viable candidate to build and share the Mac Client App Dependencies and Instructions will be posted here to

 Dependencies
 ------------